ndpegram/MotionBrowser/README.md

 <span><span>\[</span>disk<span>\]</span></span>

-<span>freeSpaceMin</span>
+<span>freeSpaceOptimum</span>
+The “target” percentage of space to keep free.
+(At present this only impacts on the display of the free space meter.)

+<span>freeSpaceBuffer</span>
-The minimum free space to reserve on the storage disk.
+The minimum free space to reserve on the disk where recordings and images are saved.
 This is expressed as a percentage of the total disk space.
 If you wish to use a maximum of 70% of the disk, then this value should be set to 30.

+You must not set this so high that no recordings are retained.
+For example, if other software and files on the disk use 25% of the free space and this is set to 75% or higher, then no files will be retained.
+You should calculate the value so that:

+<span><span style="font-variant:small-caps;"></span>disk space used other than by motion (%) + free space buffer (%) + motion video recording space (%) ≦ 100%</span>

 History
 =======